C5m7b4/c5-ts-algorithms/README.md

 ## Linked List

 This is a data structure that flows one way.
 Each object has a pointer to the next object.

+## Quick Sort

+A divide and conquer sorting algorithm